hyperlab/my-react-carousel/README.md

 Note that when using ref we have no way of knowing wether there is a next slide or not, so this is only recommended in the infinite mode (which is enabled by default).

+Also available on the ref is the `goToStep` method which is useful if you want to control the carousel from something else.

 ### Sophisticated next/preview buttons

 In order to know if there is a slide before or after the current one, we need to get some more data.
 This is where the powerful render API comes handy.